 When you are facing criminal charges in federal court, the road can be arduous at best.
 Who you choose to represent you, your federal criminal defense attorney, is vital in the outcome of your case.
 An attorney with little or no experience in federal court dealing with federal offenses is likely not prepared to go toe to toe with federal prosecutors.
-You want a lawyer who handles federal cases on a regular basis and has a proven track record of success in the federal courtroom.
+You want a federal criminal defense lawyer who handles federal cases on a regular basis and has a proven track record of success in the federal courtroom.

 Federal prosecutors are known for building solid cases, usually based on significant evidence.
 This may come after a lengthy investigation, sometimes even months or years, before they bring charges.
 They may have all the evidence they need to arrest you before you are even aware of any investigation or charges.
 They have extensive resources and will spare no expense in their efforts to bring a conviction against you.